-- You will have a brief physical exam. - You will have about 6 tablespoons (90 mL) of blood drawn to measure your HCV viral load, your HIV viral load, your CD4+ cell counts, and for some routine safety tests.
+- You will have a brief physical exam. - You will have about 6 tablespoons (90 mL) of blood drawn to measure your HCV viral load, your HIV viral load, your CD4+ cell counts (at some visits), and for some routine safety tests.
 You will be told the results of these tests when they become available. - If you are a woman able to become pregnant, you will be asked to give a urine or blood sample to see if you are pregnant.
-You will be told the result of the test when it becomes available. - You will have about 1 tablespoon (15 mL) of blood drawn and stored for future testing required by the study.
+You will be told the result of the test when it becomes available. - You will have about 1 tablespoon (15 mL) of blood drawn and stored for future testing required by the study. - You will have an IP-10 test and sCD14 plasma samples taken (at some visits).